pingcap/docs/tidb-cloud/terraform/cluster-resource.md

 > **Note:**
 >
-> Make sure you have followed the [Get TiDB Cloud provider](/tidb-cloud/terraform/tidbcloud-provider.md)
+> Make sure you have followed the instructions in [Get TiDB Cloud provider](/tidb-cloud/terraform/tidbcloud-provider.md).

 ## Get projectId with project data source